 The world is your oyster.
 Freelancing or remote work is also an option if you would like to take on contractual work with a variety of clients.

-The fortunate thing about the computer science field is that opportunities are endless.
-The U.S. Bureau of Labor Statistics estimates that computer science jobs will have job growth of 16% between 2018 and 2028.
-So no matter what path you decide to trek upon, you have a lot of options in companies, organizations, and clients who are in need of any of these computer science services.
+Fortunately, the computer science field is full of career opportunities.
+The U.S. Bureau of Labor Statistics (BLS) estimates that the national growth of computer science jobs will be 16% between 2018 and 2028.
+Therefore, no matter what path you choose, you have a lot of options.
+The number of companies, organizations, and clients in need of these computer science services are endless.

 Take your next steps towards a career in computer science on the Career Karma app!